 Obsidian GitHub Integration Setup Guide

-The Obsidian GitHub MCP integration enables Benny Chat to access and search your Obsidian vault hosted on GitHub.
+The Obsidian GitHub integration enables Benny Chat to access and search your Obsidian vault hosted on GitHub.
 This allows the assistant to reference your personal notes, documentation, and knowledge base during conversations.

 Prerequisites